paypal/PayPal-iOS-SDK/docs/future_payments_mobile.md

 Next Steps
 ----------

-Read [Future Payments Server-Side Integration](future_payments_server.md) to exchange the authorization code for OAuth2 tokens and create payments with an access token and a Correlation ID.
+Read [Future Payments Server-Side Integration](future_payments_server.md) to exchange the authorization code for OAuth2 tokens and create payments with an access token and a Client Metadata ID.